Do You Tip Tattoo Artists? – How Much to Tip a Tattoo Artist

 If they offer you a few free sessions in exchange for you looking over their advertising strategy and giving your professional opinion or for some collectible items from your record shop, that’s great.

-But unless you have an explicit agreement, don’t go into your tattoo session assuming you can pay or tip with anything other than cold hard cash.
+Still, unless you have an explicit agreement, don’t go into your tattoo session assuming you can pay or tip with anything other than cold hard cash.

 You might be the type of person who gives their dog walker, mailman, or dry cleaner a gift every holiday season.
 Should you go down to the tattoo parlor in December and hand your tattoo artist a gift, too?